Managing the Risk from Mobile Devices

 Today’s employees are increasingly mobile and want flexible work environments that allow them to complete tasks wherever they are.
 As roles change and adjust, being outside of the office doesn’t have to come at the cost of communication and productivity.

-Thomas has almost a decade of experience in the information technology sector.
-As Cyber Services Advisor at CapinTech, he provides information security assessments for numerous nonprofit organizations and serves as an advisor on internal and external service and software strategies.
+Thomas has over a decade of experience in the information technology sector.
+As Cyber Services Advisor, he performs information security assessments for numerous nonprofit organizations, provides guidance relating to data privacy and data security regulations, and serves as an advisor on internal and external service and software strategies.